Swedish king: Sweden has failed to protect the elderly

 His comments followed the conclusions presented Tuesday by an independent commission that looked into Sweden’s handling of the pandemic.
 It said that elderly care in Sweden has major structural shortcomings and authorities have proved unprepared and ill-equipped to meet the pandemic.

 Sweden has stood out among European and other nations for the way it has handled the pandemic, long not mandating lockdowns like other nations but relying on citizens’ sense of civic duty.
-The Scandinavian country has seen nearly 7,700 virus-related deaths.
+The Scandinavian country has seen more than 7,800 virus-related deaths.

 “You think of all the family members who have not been able to say goodbye to their deceased family members,” the king said in an excerpt of a pre-recorded Christmas interview to be broadcast Dec.
 21 on Swedish broadcaster SVT.
 “I think it is a heavy and traumatic experience not to be able to say a warm goodbye.”